DevelopingGod/ExpenseBuilder/README.md

 - Credit: cr(+) means the amount credited, i.e. the amount received.

 ## ✨ Key Features
+* **🧬 Cross Functional:** Through private IP, you can send your mobile expenses on your other device, such as Laptop and manage the further expenses there.
+This makes the app useable across androids, desktops and laptop too.
 * **🌍 Dynamic Currency Conversion:** Automatically fetches live exchange rates (via Open Exchange Rates API) to convert your expense totals instantly.
 * **📊 Smart Reporting:**
     * **PDF Export:** Generate professional, printable reports with auto-calculated totals.